-Here below is the list of the current IGIN members.
+Below is the list of the 41 members, from 25 countries, which currently make up the International Glossy Ibis Network.
 Our scientific publications on, or related to, the Glossy Ibis can be found on the ResearchGate website associated with the network and on the personal webpage of each IGIN member.
 We actively look for new members so, from time to time, this list will be updated.

 Simone Santoro, Italy/Spain

 I am an ecologist and, as such, I am interested in the individual and population processes which shape the changes in the distribution and abundance of animal species.
 So far, most of my research has had to do with aspects of Population and Evolutionary Ecology and host-pathogen dynamics.
 The Glossy Ibis has been the model species of my PhD and, ever since, I have felt a constant fascination towards this beautiful bird.
 I am one of the founders, and the current coordinator, of the International Glossy Ibis Network.
 I hope this research network will allow us to study the metapopulational dynamics of this species, its gene flow and, among others, to investigate the individual variation in fitness-related traits.

 José Alves, Portugal